Where were the various James Bond films shot at?

 Whether getting orders from M, flirting with Money Penny, getting the latest gadget from Q (Desmond Llewelyn), or ordering a bottle of Bollinger champagne to seduce the femme fatale, the debate will always rage over who the best really was.
 Of the six total 007’s (Sean Connery-Scotland, George Lazenby-Australian, Roger Moore- English, the Moore the better, Timothy Dalton, Pierce Brosnan, or Daniel Craig), the consensus generally holds that no one can upstage Connery as the suave, thrill-seeking Commander Bond.
-Regardless of who stars as 007, however, the chicks will always go “ohhhh James.”
+If your in London tour the James Bond Film Location Walking Tour in London.

 The Office: First of all, the term MI refers to military intelligence, MI5 (also called the Security Service) is the branch that deals especially with domestic security, and MI6 (also called the Secret Intelligence Service) is the secretive branch that deals in gathering intelligence from abroad.
 Neither is part of the MOD (Ministry of Defense), and the MI5 reports to the Home Secretary while MI6 answers the Foreign Secretary.
 MI6 headquarters in London are located at Vauxhall Cross.
 Interestingly enough, though, the MI6 does not have a website but instead can be contacted at P.O.
 Box 1300, London SE1 1BD.